r-lyeh-archived/dollar/README.md

 - Profit is a generic CPU profiler (C++11)
 - Profit is cross-platform.
 No external dependencies.
 - Profit is tiny, self-contained, header-only.
-- Profit is BOOST licensed.
+- Profit is zlib/libpng licensed.

 ## Quick tutorial (tl;dr)
 ```c++